 Software as a service is one of the most sought-after business opportunities.
 People looking for their next career role or their next business venture can develop valuable skills and knowledge in this fast-moving industry.

-Key Advanced Metrics to Understand to Drive SaaS Business Growth
+Key Metrics for SaaS Companies to Understand to Drive SaaS Business Growth

 This brings us to the topic of SaaS metrics.
 Business owners tend to focus on these metrics, as they give you insight into the retention and churn rates of your SaaS company.